This homemade frozen yogurt is easy to make and delicious. You can serve it at a soft-serve consistency or freeze it until it can be scooped out.

 Making frozen yogurt without an ice cream maker is easy, although it's a bit time-consuming.
 The detailed instructions are included in the recipe card below.
 Here are the basic steps:

-Mix.
-You start by mixing the ingredients together.
+Combine the ingredients.
 You can use a food processor or simply place the ingredients in a bowl and use a hand whisk.
-Keep in mind that you'll need to whisk for about three minutes to get the mixture to be fluffy.
+You'll need to whisk for about three minutes to get the mixture to be fluffy.

 Recipe FAQs

-No, you don't.
-Instead of using an ice cream maker, you can stir the yogurt often during the freezing process to ensure a smooth and creamy consistency.
+No. Instead of using an ice cream maker, we stir the yogurt often during the freezing process to achieve a smooth and creamy consistency.

 Serving Suggestions